 That’s up from $42 million in the previous year and less than $10 million three years earlier.

-Wine in cans accounted for $70 million in retail sales in the United States over the year ending in March, Company, which tracks sales.
+Wine in cans accounted for $70 million in retail sales in the United States over the year ending in March.

 “Canned wines continue to grow at phenomenal levels, even accelerating into the most current periods,” Danny Brager, senior vice president at Nielsen, told the New York Times.